Unveiling Luminous Ly$\alpha$ Emitters at $z\approx6$ through JWST/NIRCam Imaging in the COSMOS Field

 \section{Abstract}

 We study a sample of 14 spectroscopically confirmed \lya\ Emitters (LAEs) in the late era of reionization (at redshift $z\approx6$) based on the JWST/NIRCam imaging dataset.
-These LAEs with high \lya\ luminosity of \Llya~$\sim10^{42.4-43.4}$~erg~s$^{-1}$ have been covered by the (ongoing) COSMOS-Web survey \citep{cosmosWebb, casey22} over $0.28$ deg$^2$ in four NIRCam bands (F115W, F150W, F277W, and F444W).
-With deep JWST imaging, we determine the UV continua with \muv\ ranging from ${-}20.5$ to ${-}18.5$~mag.
-The UV slopes have a median value of \buv~$\approx-2.1$, and the steepest slope may reach \buv~$<-3$.
+These LAEs with high \lya\ luminosity of \Llya~$\sim10^{42.4-43.4}$~erg~s$^{-1}$ have been covered by the (ongoing) COSMOS-Web survey \citep{cosmosWebb, casey23} over $0.28$ deg$^2$ in four NIRCam bands (F115W, F150W, F277W, and F444W).
+With JWST/NIRCam imaging, we determine the UV continua with \muv\ ranging from ${-}20.5$ to ${-}18.5$~mag.
+The UV slopes have a median value of \buv~$\approx-2.35$, and the steepest slopes can reach \buv~$<-3$.
 Under an excellent spatial resolution of JWST, we identify three out of the sample as potential merging/interacting systems.
 The 14 LAEs (and their components) are compact in morphology residing substantially below the mass-size relation of \hz\ galaxies.
-We further investigate the stellar mass ($M_*$) and star-formation rates (SFRs).
-About half of the LAEs lie on the SFR-$M_*$ main-sequence relation while two are either star-burst galaxies or likely to host active galactic nuclei (AGN), recently referred as ``little red dots", implying a ${\sim}10\%$ AGN fraction.
+We further investigate their physical properties including the stellar mass ($M_*$) and star-formation rates (SFRs).
+Most of the LAEs lie on the SFR-$M_*$ main-sequence relation while two of them featured as ``little red dots" likely host active galactic nuclei (AGN), implying a ${\sim}10\%$ AGN fraction.
 Moreover, we reveal that a new correlation may exist between \lya\ equivalent width and the offset between \lya\ and UV emission (\Dd) with a median \Dd\ $\sim1$ kpc.
 This could be explained by \lya\ radiative transfer process in both ISM and CGM.
 The results usher a new era of detailed analysis on \hz\ LAEs with the JWST capability.

 \keywords {High-redshift galaxies (734); Lyman-alpha galaxies (978); Galaxy properties (615); Galaxy mergers (608); Active galactic nuclei (16); Reionization (1383)}